Thousands of Halloween pumpkins ready to be picked at farm's annual pumpkin patch

-Hartlepool at Halloween: Thousands of pumpkins ready to be picked at Tweddle Farm's annual pumpkin patch
+Hartlepool at Halloween: How to pick your pumpkin from thousands on offer at Tweddle Farm

-A farm near Hartlepool is holding its second pumpkin patch event from next week ahead of Halloween.
+A farm near Hartlepool is opening its own pumpkin patch later this week ahead of Halloween.

 Tweddle Farm, in Filipoke Lane, Blackhall Colliery, will be welcoming visitors from Saturday, October 22, to Sunday, October 30.